 Submitted proposals will be reviewed by a distinguished panel of space professionals.
 Once chosen, the students will be guided in preparing their activity for launch.

-The experiments will be performed by JAXA astronauts in the Kibo module on the International Space Station.
+The experiments and exercises will be performed by JAXA astronauts in the Kibo module on the International Space Station.
 The demonstration of the space activities will be broadcast live and transmitted to JAXA’s ground station at Tsukuba Space Center, Japan.